SolaceDev/solace-dev-codelabs/markdown/solace-masterclass/solace-masterclass.md

                 }
             }
           ```
-* Open the file named FraudService.java in the path :
+* Open the file named FraudService.java in the project :
-  account-management/src/main/java/com/solace/acme/bank/accountmanagement/service/FraudService.java
     * Introduce the following three new method as below in the file :
         ```Java
               public boolean processFraudDetectedEvent(final String incomingFraudDetectedEventJson) {